zarf-dev/proposals/0048-schema-update-process/README.md

 The accessors return an `error` because a cluster source (`DeployedPackage`) parses stored JSON that may be malformed or written at a version this Zarf does not understand.

-The concrete types implementing `PackageAccessor` are backed by the superset type.
-A package is only lossless when converted to it's original type, `AsV1beta1()` and `AsV1alpha1()` are lossless.

 Functions that operate on either a built package or a cluster source, such as `packager.Remove` and the `zarf package inspect` functions, accept a `PackageAccessor` rather than a concrete type.
 Functions specific to a single source still take that concrete type.

 Once support is dropped for an API version, the interface will remove its associated reader.